-Section II of this handbook describes the College of Technology's promotion criteria.
+Section II of this handbook describes the Purdue Polytechnic Institute's promotion criteria.
 These criteria are organized into three categories: (1) excellence in teaching and learning activities, (2) excellence in discovery activities, and (3) excellence in engagement and service activities.
 Promotion is based on scholarship in learning, discovery, and/or engagement.